Mitek-Systems/MiSnap-iOS/README.md

     * On iPhone 7 and earlier, the hint messages take a few seconds to begin appearing.
 During this time the message label will be blank
 * MiSnapVoiceCapture
     * None
+* MiSnapWorkflow:
+    * An edge case where UI alignment is occasionally broken when transitioning from a Landscape-only to a Portrait-only view controller when a device is held at an approximately 45 degree angle due to a defect in iOS (pre-iOS 16 versions) where a method notifying that transition is happening isn't called in such cases

 - - -